Skip to main content

 • Regulation of Accountancy Profession

-The regulation of the accountancy profession in the Philippines is established under the Republic Act (RA) No. 9298, the Philippine Accountancy Act of 2004, and operates under a shared regulatory model involving the Professional Regulation Commission (PRC), the Professional Regulatory Board of Accountancy (BOA), and the Philippine Institute of Certified Public Accountants (PICPA).
+The regulation of the accountancy profession in the Philippines is established under Republic Act No. 9298, the Philippine Accountancy Act of 2004, and operates under a shared regulatory model involving the Professional Regulation Commission (PRC), the Professional Regulatory Board of Accountancy (BOA), and the Philippine Institute of Certified Public Accountants (PICPA).

-The Philippine Institute of Certified Public Accountants is the accredited national professional accountancy organization in the Philippines, and membership in PICPA is mandatory for all registered Certified Public Accountants.
-PICPA operates under delegated authority from the BOA and the PRC and is responsible for promoting and maintaining high professional and ethical standards among its members, adopting and implementing the Code of Ethics for Professional Accountants for its members under BOA oversight, supporting accountancy education and professional development, protecting the CPA designation, and carrying out fact-finding functions in investigation and disciplinary matters upon delegation and approval of the BOA and the PRC.
+PICPA is the accredited integrated professional organization for CPAs in the Philippines, and membership is mandatory for all registered CPAs.
+PICPA operates under delegated authority from the BOA and the PRC and is responsible for promoting and maintaining high professional and ethical standards among its members, supporting accountancy education and continuing professional development, protecting the CPA designation, and carrying out fact-finding functions in investigation and disciplinary matters upon delegation and approval of the BOA and the PRC.

 • Audit Oversight Arrangements